An Optimal Transport approach to arbitrage correction: application to Volatility Stress-Tests: Numerical results

 \subsection{Correction of stressed smiles: single maturity case}

 In this section, the SPX data we work with is dated 23-10-2024.
-Figure~\ref{fig:1d_experiments} highlights the differences between our method and the one proposed in \cite{cohenReisinger}, for three types of stress-test.
+Figure~\ref{fig:1d_experiments} highlights the differences between our method and the one proposed in \cite{cohenReisinger}, for three types of stress-tests.
 In the first row, the volatilities with moneyness $k\in[0.975,1.025]$ were increased by $20\%$.
-Surprisingly, the green smile with $\varepsilon=0$, corresponding to a solution of~\ref{optproblem:projectionnu}, does not deviate from the original blue smile outside the interval $[0.975,1.025]$, even though no calibration constraints were imposed.
+Surprisingly, the green smile with $\varepsilon=0$, corresponding to a solution of~\eqref{optproblem:projectionnu}, does not deviate from the original blue smile outside the interval $[0.975,1.025]$, even though no calibration constraints were imposed.
 The increase is also more contained than Cohen et al.'s solution.
-The graph on the right displays the expected behavior of regularization: when $\varepsilon$ approaches zero, the darker green smiles are getting closer to the one associated to $\varepsilon=0$.
-We also observe that higher $\varepsilon$ tends to produce smoother and more U-shaped smiles.
+The graph on the right displays the expected behavior of regularization: when $\varepsilon$ approaches zero, the darker green smiles get closer to the one associated with $\varepsilon=0$.
+We also observe that higher $\varepsilon$ tends to produce smoother smiles, which are associated with smoother probability mass functions (see the second graph of Figure~\ref{fig:1d_marginals_exp1}).
+This can be beneficial for calibrating a pricing model to the corrected data.
 However, without constraints here, the average level of volatility is lost for high regularization.

-Regarding the second row, the volatilities with $k\in[0.975,1.025]$ were still increased by $20\%$, but we also constrained our solutions to calibrate two prices that were impacted by the stress-test, to ensure high enough volatility at-the-money (see the black squares on the graphs).
-The green smile with $\varepsilon=0$ corresponds then to a solution of~\ref{optproblem:projectionnuwithconstraints}.
+Regarding the second row, the volatilities with $k\in[0.975,1.025]$ were still increased by $20\%$, but we also constrained our solutions to calibrate two prices that were affected by the stress-test, to ensure a high enough volatility at-the-money (see the black squares on the graphs).
+The green smile with $\varepsilon=0$ corresponds then to a solution of~\eqref{optproblem:projectionnuwithconstraints}.
 Again, we observe smoother smiles for greater $\varepsilon$ and constraining seems to be an appropriate way to match a certain average level of volatility.

 The last row was obtained with a more exotic stress-test of steepening: volatilities with $k\leq0.94$ were raised by $20\%$, while the ones with $k\geq1.03$ were reduced by $20\%$.
 This time, our solutions were constrained to fit some prices that were not affected by the stress-test, to keep the level of volatility around the money unaffected.